HINKOKO/shell/io_redirections_and_filters/README.md

-Script 16 display lines containing a pattern and 3 lines after them Script 17 display all the lines in file that DO NOT contain the pattern after \-v option Script 18 display all lines of the file starting with a lleter, uppercase also
+Script 16 display lines containing a pattern and 3 lines after them Script 17 display all the lines in file that DO NOT contain the pattern after \-v option Script 18 display all lines of the file starting with a lleter, uppercase also Script 19 replace all A and c from input to Z and e